samumei/ddecompose/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `ddecompose`: Detailed Distributional Decompositions - Alt: An R Package for Decompositions of Distributional Differences
+# `ddecompose`: Detailed Distributional Decompositions in R

 <!-- badges: start -->